vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/070/05_sa_hi.md

 With a suggestion of Scarlatta (1999: 303), we could then analyze kṣapā́vant- as based on a syntagm with original predicative instrumental (kṣapā́“[he is] with night”), which was then provided with a -vant- possessive suffix.
 Scarlatta (1999: 303) also suggests other ways to incorporate kṣáp-‘night’, e.g., by haplology from

 *kṣápā + pā́- ‘protecting by night’ (his reconstructed initial accent reflects a posited adverbial accent shift from inst. kṣapā́; see p.
 303 and n.
 452).
 The exact details matter less than the fact that the Vedic audience could likely see a pun in this word, between kṣa- as a combining form of kṣám- ‘earth’ and kṣap- ‘night’.
-The publ. tr.
+The published translation

 “protector of riches on earth” reflects the standard Western interpr., though with an adjustment to incorporate rayīṇā́m; I do believe that the pun on ‘night’ was available to the audience, however.
 (See also X.29.1 and Jamison 2015 [Gerow Fs., IJHS 19].)
 It should also be noted, however, that the analysis ‘earth-protector’ for kṣapā́vān is reinforced in the next vs. (6ab) by an apparent paraphrase etā́… bhūmā ní pāhi “protect these worlds.”
 The poet seems to be even-handedly offering alternative views of kṣapā́vān.